 Encourage your wife to examine the key issues that led to her problem with alcohol.
 Working on these issues separately helps resolve conflicts and improve communication.

 You can also help your wife with her recovery by getting support.
 You can’t help her by ignoring your own needs.
 With that in mind, you should find ways to keep yourself emotionally and mentally healthy.

 Consider seeking therapy or counseling.
 If necessary, find a counselor familiar with co-dependency.
 This can help you sort through your issues while your wife is working on her recovery.

 Treatment options include:

-This is a dangerous phase of recovery and having 24/7 medical care ensures the person is monitored and that the risks of detoxifying are reduced as much as possible.
+This is a dangerous phase of recovery, so having 24/7 medical care ensures the person is safe.
+Being monitored in this way reduces the risks of detoxifying as much as possible.
 It also enhances the chances of a successful long-term recovery.